JenniTheDev/Pong_IESD/README.md

 # Pong_IESD <br>

 Pong is part of a multi part talk I gave for Inland Empire Software Development to teach how to create games in Unity.
-This project was used in Part 2.
+This project was used in Part Two.

 [Part One can be found here](https://github.com/JenniTheDev/Pong)

+## Table Of Contents<br>
 * [Introduction](#Introduction)
 * [Presentation Video](#Presentation)
 * [The Game](#Game)